 While the Fund does not target a specific return, the Fund will be managed with a view to capture expected credit premiums and expected term premiums.
 The term "expected credit premium" means the expected incremental return on investment for holding obligations such as corporate bonds, considered to have greater credit risk than direct obligations of high quality government issuers.
 Historically, in the markets in which the Fund invests, the average annual credit premium has been approximately 1%.
 "Expected term premium" means the expected incremental return on investment for holding securities having longer-term maturities as compared to shorter-term maturities.
 Historically, in the markets in which the Fund invests, the average annual term premium has been approximately 1%.
 Both expected and realised term and credit premiums vary through time.
 The Investment Manager will assess current market conditions to determine expected term and credit premiums.
-In managing the Fund, the Investment Manager will increase investment exposure to lower rated debt securities when the expected credit premium is relatively high and decrease exposure to lower rated debt securities when the expected credit premium is relatively low.
+In managing the Fund, the Investment Manager will increase investment exposure to lower rated debt securities when the expected credit premium is relatively low.
 The Investment Manager will also increase investment exposure to eligible longer-term securities when the expected term premium is relatively high and decrease exposure to longer-term securities when the expected term premium is relatively low.